|

 in 1914 under Tsar Nicholas II.

-enemies of Bolshevism, with Rumania, Poland, the Baltic and Caucasian States,
+with the other enemies of Bolshevism, with Rumania, Poland, the Baltic and

-Makhno, Petlura and the rest, he not only rejected the help but definitely
+Caucasian States, Makhno, Petlura and the rest, he not only rejected the help

-provoked the enmity of these valuable, indeed indispensable, potential
+but definitely provoked the enmity of these valuable, indeed indispensable,

-allies.
-Had he possessed the most rudimentary political acumen he would have
+potential allies.
+Had he possessed the most rudimentary political acumen he

-made friends with Rumania and left the Bessarabian question to be settled
+would have made friends with Rumania and left the Bessarabian question to be

 mutandis, with regard to Poland, the Baltic Republics, the Caucasians,